-Correcting for serial correlation with strictly exogenous regressors

-Since we recognize that OLS cannot provide consistent interval estimates in the presence of autocorrelated errors, how should we proceed?
-If we have strictly exogenous regressors (in particular, no lagged dependent variables), we may be able to obtain an appropriate estimator through transformation of the model.
-If the errors follow the AR(1) process in (1), we determine that $Var(u_t) = \sigma_e^2/(1 - \rho^2)$.
+Correcting for serial correlation with strictly exogenous regressors we may be able to obtain an appropriate estimator through transformation of the model.
+If the errors follow the AR(1) process in (1), we determine that $Var(u_t) = \sigma_e^2/\left(1-\rho^2\right)$.
 Consider a simple y on x regression with autocorrelated errors following an AR(1) process.
-Then simple algebra will show that the quasidifferenced equation will have nonautocorrelated errors, since the error term in this equation is in fact e_t , by assumption well behaved.
+Then simple algebra will show that the quasi-differenced equation will have nonautocorrelated errors, since the error term in this equation is in fact e_t , by assumption well behaved.
 This transformation can only be applied to observations 2, ..., n, but we can write down the first observation in static terms to complete that, plugging in a zero value for the time-zero value of u.
 This extends to any number of explanatory variables, as long as they are strictly exogenous; we just quasi-difference each, and use the quasi-differenced version in an OLS regression.